bazelbuild/bazel-blog/_posts/2023-02-06-intellij-h2-2022-community-update.md

 ## Community corner
 This is a space for the Bazel IntelliJ plugin community voice.
 If there is anything interesting you’re building or any updates you would like to include in future community updates, please reach out to raoarun@google.com.

-Here’s what some of our co-maintainers have worked on in H2 this year:
+Here’s what some of our co-maintainers have worked on in H2 2022:

 **Borja Lorente Escobar ([@blorente](https://github.com/blorente)):**